 The 57th President of the Georgia State Bar, Darrell Sutton, will be hosting the 2019 Southern Conference of Bar Presidents at the Ritz Carlton in downtown Atlanta.
 Sutton, a proponent of leveraging modern technology, recently launched a virtual listening tour called #ShapeTheBar.
 Sutton’s objective is to enhance communications between the State Bar and all of its members. #ShapeTheBar aims to ensure that every member of the State Bar is aware of the benefits of Bar membership. #ShapeTheBar also creates a platform for Bar members to voice opinions, as well as share concerns and ideas.
 RED encourages this act as we also value increasing access to technology that enhances efficiency and produces impactful results.

-Another proponent of the use of modern technology, friend of RED and Supreme Court of Georgia Justice, the Honorable Michael P. Boggs, will open up the event.
+Another proponent of the use of modern technology, a friend of RED and Supreme Court of Georgia Justice, the Honorable Michael P. Boggs, will open up the event.
 David will be the keynote speaker in the educational session on criminal justice reform.
 Over 20 State Bar Presidents have confirmed their attendance.